philsf-biostat/SAR-2022-011-GJ/README.md

 This analysis is part of a larger project and is supported by other analyses, linked below.

-**Association between leadership commitment and professional development at NASA (2020): sex-adjusted stratified analysis**
+**Association between leadership commitment and professional development at NASA (2020): weighted sex-adjusted stratified analysis**

 <https://philsf-biostat.github.io/SAR-2022-008-GJ/>

-**Association between leadership commitment and telework satisfaction at NASA (2020): sex-adjusted stratified analysis**
+**Association between leadership commitment and telework satisfaction at NASA (2020): weighted sex-adjusted stratified analysis**

 <https://philsf-biostat.github.io/SAR-2022-007-GJ/>